 Requests for reconsideration

-If your circumstances have changed since applying for accommodation you can submit, you can ask us to reconsider your application, however there is no guarantee we will be able to help you, particularly if all KAAS rooms have already been allocated or if you failed to submit the required information at the time your application was reviewed.
+If your circumstances have changed since registering for accommodation you can ask us to reconsider your application.
+However, there is no guarantee you'll be approved, particularly if all KAAS rooms have already been allocated or if you have failed to submit the required information.

-To request to be reconsidered, please read KAAS Reconsideration Request Policy and fill out the form below.
+To request to be reconsidered, please read the KAAS Reconsideration Request Policy carefully and send the required information to email@example.com.